kubero-dev/kubero/README.md

 <img src="docs/img/highlevel.png">

 ## What can Kubero do for you?
-- Create a CI pipeline with up to 4 separate staging environments for all your applications
+- Create a CI pipeline with up to 4 separate `staging environments` for all your applications
-- Build, start and cleanup review-apps after opening/closing a pull request
+- Build, start and cleanup `review-apps` after opening/closing a pull request
-- Automatic deployment of the app based on a branch or tag
+- Automatic `redeployment` of the app based on a push to a branch or tag
-- Create scheduled tasks (cronjobs)
+- Create scheduled tasks as `cronjobs`
-- Deploy well known apps with a template (Wordpress, Grafana, ...)
+- Deploy well known apps with `template` (Wordpress, Grafana, ...)
-- Easy deployment of your apps on Kubernetes without helm charts
+- Easy deployment of your apps on Kubernetes `without helm charts`
-- Deploy add-ons for your application (PostgreSQL, Redis, [and more ...](https://github.com/kubero-dev/kubero#how-it-works-demo))
+- Deploy `add-ons` for your application (PostgreSQL, Redis, [and more ...](https://github.com/kubero-dev/kubero#how-it-works-demo))
-- Easy access of application logs in the UI
+- Easy access of `application logs` in the UI
-- Easy and safe restart of the application in the UI
+- Easy and safe `restart` of the application in the UI
-- Periodic vulnerability scans of your running apps
+- Periodic `vulnerability scans` of your running apps

 ## What Kubero won't do for you
 - Manage your Kubernetes cluster
 - Give access to your container CLI

 ## How it Works ([DEMO](https://demo.kubero.dev))
-1. Create a pipeline with the phases you need (dev, staging, production)
+1. Create a pipeline with the phases you need (review, test, stage, production)
 2. Connect the pipeline to your git repository (Github, Bitbucket, Gitlab, Gitea, Gogs)
-3. Create your apps with cronjobs and addons
+3. Configure your apps with cronjobs and addons

 Kubero will then start an init container that will clone your repository and another init container to build your app.
 Kubero is now able to start the container and expose it to the internet.
 You can now access your app via the configured domain.